Back to Scripture Treasury

 Acts 8 also helps explain why associates Confirmation with strength for witness and combat.
 The Christian life requires more than sincerity.
 It requires fortitude.
 This text teaches that fortitude is not first an achievement of character.
 It is a gift of God communicated sacramentally.

-That is why never treated Confirmation as decorative.
+That is why never treated Confirmation as a secondary add-on.
 Souls need to be strengthened because persecution, temptation, and public confession of the faith are real.
 The Holy Ghost is not given in this line as a sentimental consolation, but as a strengthening gift.

 Correspondence to the Present Crisis